The following outlines the duties of Emergency Control Organisation members on noticing or becoming aware of an emergency.

 Area wardens are responsible for individual workplaces or areas of a workplace.
 Area wardens, on becoming aware of an emergency, should implement the emergency procedures for their floor, including:

 Evacuation procedures outline tasks required in an emergency.

-Area wardens should be appointed for each floor or zone of a building, to control the emergency procedures for that area, generally as directed by the building warden.
+Area wardens should be appointed for each floor or zone of a building, to control the emergency procedures for that area, generally as directed by the Chief warden.
 However, area wardens have the authority to evacuate their area if there is any impending danger.